 The Nicaraguan highlands are known for some of the world’s best coffee plants.

-The coffee farm is now being further developed in a diversified farm (coffee, other food crop and animals) and shaped into a platform for exchange of knowledge and cultural values between the native people and individual travelers from around the world.
+The coffee farm is now being further developed in a diversified farm (coffee, other food crops, and animals) and shaped into a platform for the exchange of knowledge and cultural values between the native people and individual travelers from around the world.

-A space where travelers can learn and live the culture and also give some of their own experience and individual values to the local people.
-It’s about give and take.
+Space where travelers can learn and live the culture and also give some of their own experience and individual values to the local people.
+It’s about to give and take.

 Activities can be